-There is no other flower that has received more attention from gardeners through the ages than the rose, especially when you are choosing plants for a traditional garden.
+There is no other flower that has received more attention from gardeners through the ages than the rose, regardless of whether your garden has a traditional or contemporary design.
 You can incorporate these ‘queen of flowers’ into your garden whatever its size or style.
 Roses are also perfect for creating a quintessential romantic English rose garden.

-Gather inspiration from garden visiting or books to decide how you would like to include roses – whether as part of a cottage garden style, in formal beds, draped over a wall, or in a container garden on a patio.
+Gather inspiration from garden visiting or books to decide how you would like to include roses – as part of a cottage garden style, in formal beds, draped over a wall, or in a container garden on a patio.